|

 found several examples of plagiarism, a constant worry given how

 many people download information from the web for their articles.
+During the post-mortem on this year's entries,

 Prof Heinz Wolff said he was "largely struck by the much more